 What is strep throat?

-Strep throat is an infection of the throat caused by bacteria called streptococci.
-Most sore throats are caused by viruses, but some are caused by streptococci.
-There are different types of streptococci.
-The type that causes serious sore throats and needs to be treated with antibiotics is a Group A streptococcus.
+Strep throat is an infection of the throat.
+Most sore throats are caused by viruses, but some are caused by bacteria called Streptococcus pyogenes.
+This bacterial infection can be treated with antibiotics.

 Strep throat infections are very contagious.
 They are usually passed directly from person to person from talking, coughing or sneezing.

 Strep throat is common in school-age children.
 Children under 2 years old and adults not exposed to children are much less likely to get strep throat.